DuPreez Strauss: Career

 when they were discovered by Dina Eastwood.
 They went on to perform the soundtrack to Clint Eastwood's feature film Invictus (film).

 Strauss has musically directed many full-scale theatre productions, including Sweeney Todd (FrenchWoods, New York City), South African Best New Musical 2003 award winner Mercury Rising, Big Top Burlesque, Somebody To Love, Jacques Brel Is Alive And Well And Living in Paris and Divas of Music and Dance.

-In addition, Strauss conducted Disney's The Lion King (musical) in South Africa (2008), Taiwan (2009) and Singapore (2011).
-He also worked with director Julie Taymor, Lebo M Garth Fagan on revising "The Lion King" for its 10th Anniversary production.
+Strauss conducted Disney's The Lion King (musical) in South Africa (2008), Taiwan (2009) and Singapore (2011) and on the official international tour spanning 8 countries and 3 continents from 2018 to 2023.
+He also worked with Oscar-winning director Julie Taymor, Grammy Award winner Lebo M and Tony Award winner Garth Fagan on revising "The Lion King" for its 10th Anniversary production.

 From 2012 - 2013, Strauss starred in SugaRushed, a reality soap about him and his music producer partner, Bradley Africa, running a record label.
-The series was aired on TopTV in South Africa and is currently on air in 11 other countries on the Zuku pay channel broadcaster.
+The series was aired on TopTV in South Africa.

-Strauss composes regularly for TV, including The Heart is Beautiful, Robinson Regstreek, Spieelbeeld and Emily Hobhouse, as well as composing for his own show SugaRushed.

 Strauss co-produced "Jacobsbaai", the first ever English-and-multi-African-language play in New York City, at the Cherry Lane Theatre.
-He co-produced and co-presented the "Outspoken" radio show, which broadcasts to all of Sub-Saharan Africa.
+He co-produced and co-presented the "Outspoken" radio show, which aired across Sub-Saharan Africa.

 Strauss composed, performed and produced the song "Hidroponies" by his band "ZombieVampire", as well as directing the music video.
 The music video was in the official selection of the Out Twin Cities International Film Festival in Minneapolis in 2012.

-Strauss has starred as TV actor in the South African soaps "Scandal" and "Villa Rosa" (2011) and the drama series "Intersexions", as well as actin in Canadian film director Bruce LaBruce's "X-Homes".
+Strauss has starred as TV actor in the South African soaps "Scandal" and "Villa Rosa" (2011) and the drama series "Intersexions", as well as acting in Canadian film director Bruce LaBruce's "X-Homes".

 Strauss was one of the faces of Mustang Jeans and Underwear (2011 worldwide campaign) shot by Danish photographer Klaus Thymann.

-He is a contributing writer, model, and one-time photoshoot director for Fashion TV Magazine.

-Strauss has conducted The African Children's Choir who have performed with Mariah Carey, Bob Geldof, Paul McCartney, Wyclef Jean and Josh Groban.
-The choir has been featured on The Ellen DeGeneres Show.

-Strauss has performed for the likes of Oprah Winfrey, Celine Dion, Elton John, Morgan Freeman, Clint Eastwood, Matt Damon and Nelson Mandela.
+Strauss has performed for Oprah Winfrey, Celine Dion, Elton John, Morgan Freeman, Clint Eastwood, Matt Damon and Nelson Mandela.

+The "Skycave" property, created by Strauss, was awarded as one of the Favourite Homes of 2023 on SABC3's lifestyle TV show "The Insider SA".

+Since 2021, Strauss has received positive reviews for his one-man grand piano show "Dreamland" which has toured South Africa and Australia.

+His third solo art exhibition "SEEING IN THE DARK" is touring Australia and South Africa in 2025 and 2026 to significant media attention and critical acclaim.